[Last updated February 2]

 Reopening campus does present risks amid a pandemic, and F&M does not suggest otherwise.
 We are dealing with a highly transmissible disease that may be dormant or present asymptomatically.
 In the present circumstances, F&M cannot and does not guarantee a COVID-19-free environment on our campus.
 If you chose to return to campus, you understood and accepted this reality and the related risk.

-When is the deadline for students to notify the College that they wish to pursue a gap year, leave of absence, remote learning status, commuter status, or return to campus for the fall semester?
+How do students notify the College that they wish to pursue a gap year, leave of absence, remote learning status, commuter status, or return to campus for the spring semester?

 Can first-year students take a gap semester or year?
 Would they be allowed to re-enroll later without needing to reapply?

-Yes, first-year students can elect to take a gap semester or defer their enrollment until the following academic year 2021-2022.
-First-year students will be able to enroll in the spring or fall 2021 without needing to reapply as long as they do not attend another institution.
+Yes, first-year students can elect to take a gap semester until the following academic year 2021-2022.
+First-year students will be able to enroll in the fall 2021 term without needing to reapply as long as they do not attend another institution.

 Can a student who chooses remote learning status in the fall choose to live on campus in the spring?
 If so, will housing be available?

-Yes, a student who decided to take a gap year or leave of absence, or to commute or study remotely, in fall 2020 can choose to live on campus in spring 2021.
+Yes, any student (except for first-years) who decided to take a leave of absence, or to commute or study remotely, in fall 2020 can choose to live on campus in spring 2021.
 Get more information on campus housing.

-Can a student who chooses to return to campus change their mind after July 20?
+Can a student who chooses to return to campus change their mind?

 While we encourage students to take their decision and commitment seriously, returning to campus is not binding.
 Students can decide at any time to leave campus and instead pursue commuter or remote learning status.
-However, in order for the College to plan for housing, once a student chooses to not live on campus, that decision is final until the spring semester.
+However, in order for the College to plan for housing, once a student chooses to not live on campus, that decision is final for the duration of the term.

-If a student wishes to change their enrollment status for the fall semester (from enrolled to not enrolled), they need to submit a Leave of Absence form from the Office of Student Affairs.
-If, because of circumstances beyond a student's control, they need to make that request before the Aug.
-26 start of classes, they should complete the form and speak with their College House Dean.
+If a student wishes to change their enrollment status for the spring semester (from enrolled to not enrolled), they need to submit a Change of Status form.
+If, because of circumstances beyond a student's control, they need to make that request before the Feb.
+1 start of classes, they should complete the form and speak with their College House Dean.

-Can a student who chooses commuter or remote learning status in the fall choose to live on campus at a later date to complete the semester?
+Can a student who chooses commuter or remote learning status choose to live on campus at a later date to complete the semester?

-No. If a student decided to not live on campus (whether taking a leave of absence or studying remotely) in the fall, the decision is final until the spring semester.
+No. If a student decided to not live on campus (whether taking a leave of absence or studying remotely), the decision is final until the next semester.
 Get more information on campus housing.

-Can a student who chooses to take a gap semester or leave of absence later decide to enroll in the fall semester?
+Can a student who chooses to take a leave of absence later decide to enroll in the semester?

-No. The decision to take a gap semester or leave of absence will be final until the spring semester.
+No. The decision to take a leave of absence will be final until the next semester.

 Will commuters have access to the same facilities, activities, and privileges as those living in residence?

 Commuters have all the same privileges as those living on campus, except for access to residential housing.
 Commuters are able to attend the in-person components of their classes and any activities outside of class.
-Since commuters are part of the F&M on-campus community, they were also tested on first arrival to campus and are required to partake in daily self-screenings and adhere to the F&M Pledge.
+Since commuters are part of the F&M on-campus community, they will also be tested on first arrival to campus and are required to partake in daily self-screenings, ongoing testing protocols, and adhere to the F&M Pledge.